Human rights in Thailand: Child prostitution

-Thailand has an unfortunate reputation for being a centre for child sex tourism and child prostitution.
-Even though domestic and international authorities work to protect children from sexual abuse, the problem still persists in Thailand and many other Southeast Asian countries.
+Thailand has an unfortunate reputation for being a centre of child sex tourism and child prostitution.
+Even though domestic and international authorities work to protect children from sexual abuse, the problem persists in Thailand and many other Southeast Asian countries.

 Child abuse

 Child abuse often goes unnoticed in Thailand, except when the victim is raped or becomes pregnant.
-Incest and pedophilia cases in Thailand have been taken lightly, reflecting a famous Thai proverb, 'Their personal family matter, we don't mess.'
+Incest and paedophilia cases in Thailand have been taken lightly, reflecting a famous Thai proverb, "Their personal family matter, we don't mess."

-In October 2021, a renowned music producer, Jakkawal 'Neung' Saothongyutitum, made many Instagram posts, seen clowning around with his nine-year-old daughter and touching her buttocks, hugging and rubbing her tummy with both his arms under her shirt, rubbing near her crotch area, which Jakkawal later explained that he was scratching at the request of the child.
-There was public uproar due to the sexual nature of these posts, mentioned over 1.84 million times after a video of one of the incidents was released on TikTok.
-Jakkawal had not been charged with any crime and was denied access to counselling after this incident.
+In October 2021, a well-known music producer, Jakkawal 'Neung' Saothongyutitum, posted many times on the social media platform Instagram.
+In these posts, he was seen clowning around with his nine-year-old daughter and touching her buttocks; hugging and rubbing her belly with both his arms under her shirt; and rubbing near her crotch area.
+Jakkawal later explained that he was scratching this at the request of the child.
+There was a public uproar because of the sexual nature of these posts; these were mentioned more than 1.84 million times after a video of one of the incidents was released on TikTok.
+Jakkawal had not been charged with any crime, and he was denied access to counselling after this incident.

+In December 2025, a North Dakota man, Sean David Snyder, was accused of having travelled to Thailand and sexually abused two children in Phuket between 2018 and August 2025.
+The children told the FBI that they knew Snyder, and that he began abusing them when they were younger than eight years old, according to court documents.
+He faced one count of possession of materials containing child pornography, three counts of travel with intent to engage in illicit sexual conduct, and three counts of engaging in illicit sexual conduct in foreign places.
+According to prosecutors, the FBI told Snyder that his passport had been revoked in October 2025.